 or click here...

-HAMILTON/GALLATIN MASSES - Beginning June 12th, one of our former pastors, Fr.
+HAMILTON/GALLATIN MASSES - One of our former pastors, Fr.
 Tom

-Hermes,

-will become the new pastor at Sacred Heart in Hamilton and Mary Immaculate in Gallatin.
+Hermes is the pastor at Sacred Heart in Hamilton and Mary Immaculate in Gallatin.
 Fr.
 Jack Zupez

 SJ has been living at the rectory in Hamilton for the last couple

 years.
-Beginning in June, Fr.
-Jack will again take up residence
+Fr.
+Jack has again taken up residence

 at our parish as he continues his primary ministry in the area prisons.